socialgenomics/discover-frontend/README.md

 * `npm start`
 * Visit your app at [http://localhost:4200](http://localhost:4200). (it is important you use this address and not 127.0.0.1:4200 for the 3rd party authentication to work correctly)

+### Writing and Running Tests

+We use (ember-cli-mocha)[https://github.com/switchfly/ember-cli-mocha] for running our tests.
+This uses the (Chai)[http://chaijs.com/] assertion library.
+Ember-cli-mocha overrides the test blueprints of ember-cli.

+The actual testing modules are from (ember-mocha)[https://github.com/switchfly/ember-mocha], so reference this when writing tests.

+We also use (ember-sinon)[https://github.com/csantero/ember-sinon] for spies and better stubbing.

+To run the tests use: `ember test --server` or `ember t -s` for short.

 ## Live editing of repositive-styles

 To link a separate checkout of repositive-styles into the project and do live editing with reload support: